-The six largest mortgage lenders: Barclays, HSBC, Lloyds Banking Group, Nationwide, NatWest and Santander have confirmed that they will now lend on buildings that:
+The lenders concerned – Barclays, HSBC, Lloyds Banking Group, Nationwide, NatWest, Santander, Skipton Building Society, TSB and Virgin Money – have confirmed they will lend on buildings in England over 11 metres in height if either:

-- will be remediated by the developers that built them or are in a government-funded remediation scheme; or
+- the developers that built them are fixing the defects or are in a government-funded remediation scheme or

 - What are the leaseholder protections in the Building Safety Act 2022?